AKUA MIND BODY

 Maintenance therapy for a lifelong recovery journey:

-Joining support groups
+• Joining support groups

-Making a relapse prevention plan
+• Making a relapse prevention plan

-Finding a healthy community
+• Finding a healthy community

 If you do relapse at any stage, it is important to have a support group and a relapse treatment plan to get back on track with your recovery.

-Akua Mind and Body treatment
+Akua Mind Body Treatment

-Akua Mind and Body is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with mental health and substance use disorders.
+Akua Mind Body is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with mental health and substance use disorders.
 Akua makes your recovery a priority.
 Akua Mind and Body treats co-occurring disorders and works diligently with each client and their family to ensure that treatment is specifically tailored to their needs, and not just their disorder.

-Akua Mind and Body offers detoxification, intensive treatment programs, and outpatient treatment programs.
-Akua Mind and Body uses a blend of holistic approaches combined with evidence-based treatment to help individuals who have been affected by substance use and mental health disorders to recognize their underlying triggers and develop healthy coping skills.
-Regardless of where you are in your recovery process, AKUA Mind and Body can help.
+Akua Mind Body offers detoxification, intensive treatment programs, and outpatient treatment programs.
+Akua Mind and Body uses a blend of holistic approaches combined with evidence-based treatment to help individuals who have been affected by substance use and mental health disorders recognize their underlying triggers and develop healthy coping skills.
+Regardless of where you are in your recovery process, AKUA Mind Body can help.

 You might also like

-March 8, 2023
+March 20, 2023

 Skip to content